CLCStriders/striders/pages/boddington-10.md

 #### Race HQ

-Race Headquarters is located **OUTSIDE** The Gloucester Old Spot and the postcode for Race HQ is GL51 9SY.
+Race Headquarters is located **outside** The Gloucester Old Spot and the postcode for Race HQ is GL51 9SY.

 Members of CLC Striders will be there from 0800 for collection of race numbers.